Learning How To Draw People

 - These are helpful devices as they will support your drawing of the different proportions of the human body from different positions.

 - Once you’re satisfied with your work, you can progress on to drawing a live model.

 - It is essential to use the light source when working from a live model or a cast model.

-- When drawing, ensure that the light is casting shadows from above and it is from the left of your head.
+- When drawing, ensure that the light is casting shadows from above and from the left of your head.

-- The reason for this is that light leaves the shadow under the eyebrows, upper lip, the nose, and the chin.
+- This is because light leaves a shadow under the eyebrows, upper lip, nose, and chin.

 - Pro Tip: Drawing below proper lighting is essential because the shadows cast on the body will delineate the forms of the body correctly.